Qazeer/InfoSec-Notes/L7/445_SMB/2-Methodology.md

 ### Known vulnerabilities

-Nmap can be used to check for the following exploits:
+`nmap` can be used to check for the following exploits:

 ```
 smb-vuln-ms08-067